FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0002.md

 because the poor hardware performance, you can easily keep up your C++ code with the JavaScript code.

-## Style Set
+## Style Sheet

-If you have some expirience with HTML and CSS, you will easily get the the define the style set of views with the same manner of CSS.
-For example, the style set of the user name corresponds to the following CSS definition:
+If you have some expirience with HTML and CSS, you will easily get the the define the style sheet of views with the same manner of CSS.
+For example, the style sheet of the user name corresponds to the following CSS definition:

     .userAvatar {
         display: inline-block;